 Optional Essay #2

 Consortium member schools do not receive your Consortium membership essay.
-If you feel this essay conveys attributes or experiences that you would like Berkeley-Haas to consider in its evaluation of your candidacy, we encourage you to include that essay here.
+If you feel this essay conveys extracurricular activities or leadership experiences that are not communicated elsewhere in your application, you may extract select information and list it in bullet-point format.
+Please do not directly copy and paste your membership essay.
 (2,000 characters max)

 You may be invited to interview with Berkeley-Haas during the application review cycle.
 Interviews are by invitation only and are offered both on-campus and in cities around the world.